On Store Languages of Language Acceptors: Machines with Two-Way Read-Only Inputs

 The assumption that $L(M_2)$ is finite in the above Proposition \ref{empty2} is necessary.
-For consider a $2\DCA$, which is a two-way deterministic machines with an unrestricted counter.

-\begin{proposition} There is a $2\DCA$ $M$ which makes two sweeps on the input (left-to-right and then right-to-left, where acceptance is on the left end marker) and makes only $O(log~n)$ reversals on the counter on input of size $n$ such that its store language $S(M)$ is non-regular.
-(If $M$ makes only one sweep, then Proposition \ref{NPDAStorage} shows that $S(M)$ is regular.) \end{proposition} \begin{proof} Construct $M$ which, when given input $w$, operates as follows: \begin{enumerate} \item $M$ makes a left-to-right sweep of the input $w$ and checks that it is of the form for some $k \ge 1, i_1, \ldots, i_k, j_1, \ldots, j_k \ge 1$.
+Consider $2\DCA$, the set of two-way deterministic machines with an unrestricted counter (no reversal-bound). \begin{proposition} There is a $2\DCA$ $M$ which makes two sweeps on the input (left-to-right and then right-to-left, where acceptance is on the left end-marker) and makes only $O(\log n)$ reversals on the counter on input of size $n$ such that $S(M)$ is non-regular. \end{proposition} \begin{proof} Construct $M$ which, when given input $w$, operates as follows: \begin{enumerate} \item $M$ makes a left-to-right sweep of the input $w$ and checks that it is of the form for some $k \ge 1, i_1, \ldots, i_k, j_1, \ldots, j_k \ge 1$.
 It uses the counter to check that $i_i = j_1, \ldots, i_k = j_k$.
-At the end of this process, the counter is zero. \item Then $M$ moves its input head left and increments the counter to value $i_k (= j_k)$ and enter a {\em unique} state $f$ .
-Thus the configuration of the counter and state at this time is $f 1^{i_k}$.
+At the end of this process, the counter is zero. \item Then $M$ moves its input head left and increments the counter to value $i_k (= j_k)$ and enter a {\em unique} state $f$.
+Thus the configuration of the counter and state at this time is $f c_1^{i_k}$.
 The state $f$ is {\em only} entered at this time. \item Next, $M$ continues moving left checking that $j_{k-1} = i_k/2, j_{k-2} = i_{k-1}/2, \ldots, j_1 = i_2/2 = 1$ and accepts.
 (This is possible because there are two copies of $i_k$ in each block.) \end{enumerate}